leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 Independent Y scales have matching tick positions through X zoom, resize, and data changes.

-Tick count depends on available height and the original spacing ramp.
-Data determines each scale's increment and bounds, not its count.
+Tick count depends on available plot dimensions and the spacing ramp.
+Vertical numeric scales use height, and horizontal numeric scales use width.

-This changes the original prototype's independent count selection.
-It retains the spacing formula, dimension thresholds, and small-axis endpoint policy.
+Horizontal scales also use `axis.space` as their target interval spacing.
+Vertical scales retain the original 50px target.

+The current count policy uses the plot dimension, target spacing, and `axis.ramp`.
+The original prototype formula and thresholds remain below as historical reference.

 ## Scope

 - Mode 1 only.
-- Physical left/right Y axes, not X or rotated horizontal Y axes.
+- Physical left/right or top/bottom numeric Y axes, not the primary X scale.
 - Independent linear numeric scales only.
 - Automatic ranging only.
 - Built-in numeric increments only.
 Custom increment lists and callbacks are deferred.
 - Built-in scanners only for the MVP guarantee.
 General custom-scanner support is deferred.
-- No derived scales or parents of derived scales.
+- No dependent scales or parents of dependent scales.
 - Declarative `Range.Config` objects and partial range arrays can participate when active limits align with built-in tick increments.
 - Fixed arrays, range functions, and concrete setter requests remain on the ordinary path.
 - No convergence or repeated label measurement.